ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 periods shall be used to calculate the ratios.
 These pairs of responders are referred to as matched pairs.

-The exact method for link calculation is out of scope of this document however it must produce forward, backward and construction links for every period and grouping combination in the dataset with forward and backward links based on matched pairs.
-It must also provide observation counts for the calculated links.
+The exact method for link calculation is out of scope of this document.
+However, as in the general imputation formula above, forward, backward and construction links must be calculated per period and grouping within the dataset, with forward and backward links based on matched pairs.
+Observation counts for the calculated links must also be provided.

 In the general case, a contributor's imputation link shall be that calculated for its group and the imputation process being performed.